 IsTrunc n A

 assumption.
 Defined. (** Instead, we make the latter an immediate instance, but with high cost (i.e. low priority) so that it doesn't override the ordinary lemmas about truncation.
 Unfortunately, [Hint Immediate] doesn't allow specifying a cost, so we use [Hint Extern] instead. *) (** Hint Immediate istrunc_inO_tr : typeclass_instances. *) (** See https://github.com/coq/coq/issues/11697 *) #[export] Hint Extern 1000 (IsTrunc _ _) => simple apply istrunc_inO_tr; solve [ trivial ] : typeclass_instances. (** This doesn't seem to be quite the same as [Hint Immediate] with a different cost either, though. *) (** Unfortunately, this isn't perfect; Coq still can't always find [In n] hypotheses in the context when it wants [IsTrunc].
-You can always apply [istrunc_inO_tr] explicitly, but sometimes it also works to just [pose] it into the context. *) (** We do the same for [IsTruncMap n] and [MapIn (Tr n)]. *)
+You can always apply [istrunc_inO_tr] explicitly, but sometimes it also works to just [pose] it into the context (at the risk of causing loops in typeclass search). *) (** We do the same for [IsTruncMap n] and [MapIn (Tr n)]. *)

 n: trunc_index